GoZaZombie/CTIP-Assignment-2/readme.md

 `python CLASSIFY.py NBE "Subject: brighten those teeth  get your  teeth bright white now !  have you considered professional teeth whitening ? if so , you  know it usually costs between $ 300 and $ 500 from your local  dentist !"`

-# **Web-Based Application Initalization**
+# **Web-Based Application Initialization**

-First to begin the FastAPI run the following code in your terminal:
+First to begin the FastAPI run the following code in your terminal in the CTIP-ASSIGNMENT-2 Directory:
 `python -m uvicorn TestAPI:app --reload`

-Once the initalization has succeeded, open a second terminal
+Once the initialization has succeeded, open a second terminal

 In this second terminal navigate to the vue-project folder with the command `cd vue-project`